— Researched and reviewed by Dr. Sandip Roy.

 Find out what things you did that you were particularly proud of.
 They may not be so important for others but were exceptional achievements for you.

 Choose one and do it regularly.

-3. Start a new course of learning
+c.
+Start a new course of learning

 If you can’t seem to find anything from your past to your interest, then start something new.

-Since the start of the Covid-19 pandemic, and the culture of work-from-home, almost all prestigious universities have released their courses for open access.
 Go ahead and find something you could learn with deep interest.
 We have listed some open courses on Positive Psychology here.